soef/ioBroker.wm-bus/README.md

 ![Logo](admin/wm-bus.png)
-### ioBroker.wm-bus			   -
+### ioBroker.wm-bus

 Adapter for Wireless M-Bus

 #### Info

-Just now only an empty adapter
+Just now only the USB Adapter [iM871A](http://www.wireless-solutions.de/products/gateways/wirelessadapter) is supported More are comming

 #### Configuration

+If used, an AES key to decrypt the message.
+Manufacture ID, type and version will be determined after the first received message

 #### Installation
 Execute the following command in the iobroker root directory (e.g. in /opt/iobroker)